 - Press the Hz/OPTIONS button once.
-The Hz/OPTIONS symbol appears and the AUTO indicator blinks. - Use the ▶ button to switch from AUTO to MANUAL. - When the tester is in MANUAL mode you can press Hz/OPTIONS repeatedly to see various parameters that can be set, depending on the measurement function selected.
+The Hz/OPTIONS symbol appears and the AUTO indicator blinks. - Use the ▶ button to switch from AUTO to MANUAL or when in 3-Pole or 4-Pole earth measurement, to SWEEP (see § 6.9). - When the tester is in MANUAL mode you can press Hz/OPTIONS repeatedly to see various parameters that can be set, depending on the measurement function selected.

-When a measurement is performed by a short or long press on the START/STOP button (the circular arrows $\bigcirc$ ) on the display will rotate), the measurement can be stopped by a second press of this button.
+When a measurement is performed by a short or long press on the START/STOP button (the circular arrows on the display will rotate), the measurement can be stopped by a second press of this button.